jahaltom/BatchEffect_MCL/README.md

 ## Go Enrichment with clusterProfiler

 ### Experimental: GoEnrich.r
 For each cluster, the SarsCov2 genes and EB genes are removed.
-Then clusteres with  >= 10 genes left are kept.
 The resulting gene clusteres are ran through "enrichGO"
 ```
 gse=enrichGO(
         cluster,